hiankun/py_sandbox/cv2_dnn/worklog.md

 # TODO

-Install headless version of Buster and OpenCV.
+* Install headless version of Buster and OpenCV.
+* Try YOLOv3.